smbcloudXYZ/.github/profile/README.md

 # smbCloud

-Deploy your NodeJS (with NextJS or Astro), Swift (via Vapor), and Ruby (on Rails) app with one command:
+Deploy your NodeJS (with NextJS or Astro), Swift (via Vapor), Ruby (on Rails), and Rust (on Loco, work-in-progress) app with one command:
 ```bash
 $ smb
 ✔ Valid config